 Obviously the one-of-a-kind nature of the piece matters.
-Even the most precise potters will have delightful little variations in their work.
-(I mostly eat off of seconds, things that are functional but not quite right, and believe me when I tell you the quirks are lovable.)
+Even the most precise potters have delightful little variations in their work.
+(I mostly eat off of seconds, things that are functional but not quite right.
+The quirks are lovable.)

-This next one is pretty out there, but I also attribute this effect to the transference of attention.
-As our social media companies have so kindly taught us, attention is the most valuable thing we have.
-At some point a potter gives their undivided focus to every object they make.
-Why wouldn’t some of that intensity live within the pot?
+This next one is out there, but I partially attribute this effect to the transference of attention.
+As our social media companies have so carefully taught us, attention is the most valuable thing we have.
+At some point in the process, a potter gives their undivided focus to every object they make.
+Why wouldn’t some of that intensity of focus and attention live within the pot?